 Cool slightly on a wire rack and serve warm with ice cream or straight up with a cup of tea...or hey, keeping up with today's "store bought" theme, drizzle canned vanilla icing on top...I always have a can handy for craving emergencies!
 Either way, I'm sure you will enjoy these turnovers!

 Flaky Apple Turnovers

-1 box of frozen puff pastry dough (use half to make 4 turnovers...keeping other frozen)
+1 box of frozen puff pastry dough (use half to make 4 turnovers...keeping other block frozen)

 1 large MacIntosh apple

 1. Peel, core and chop apple into coarse chunks and put into a medium bowl.

 2. Add flour, brown sugar, cinnamon and nutmeg to apples and stir.

 3. On a floured surface, roll out thawed puff pastry block into a rectangle and cut into 4 squares.

 4. Divide apple mixture evenly amongst the 4 squares and run a wet finger along the edges of each square.
 Fold dough over, pinching edges to seal and bake on a parchment lined baking sheet in a 400 degree oven for approx. 18-20 minutes or until golden brown.

 5. Cool on a wire rack or serve warm!